-Program Title: Cruise Line Operations
+Cruise Line Operations

-SOC Code(s): 39-1021; 39-6012; 39-7000; 41-1011; 41-1012; 41-3041; 43-1011; 43-4051; 43-4081; 43-4161; 43-4171; 43-4181 progr program, the student will be able to: 01.0 Demor nstrate proficiency in employability skills.
+Program Title: CIP Number: 0252090102 Program Length: 18 credit hours te program is part of the Hospitality & Tourism Management AS degree program (1252090101).
+At the completion of this student will be able to: 01.0 Demoi nstrate proficiency in employability skills.
 The student will be able to: 01.01 Conduct a job search.
 01.02 Secure information about a job.
 01.03 Prepare a resume and cover letter, letter of application, follow-up letter, acceptance/rejection letter, and letter of resignation.
 01.04 Identify documents that may be required when applying for a job.
 01.05 Complete a job application form correctly utilizing Internet sites, company websites and social media (ie: LinkedIn, Monster.com, HCareers.com, etc.).
 01.06 Demonstrate competence in job interview techniques.
 01.07 Identify or demonstrate appropriate professional responses to criticism from employer, supervisor, and customers by understanding, considering, and employing Emotional Intelligence, Cultural Intelligence, and perceptions checking.
 01.08 Identify acceptable work habits.
 01.09 Identify acceptable employee health and grooming habits.
 01.10 Describe and apply the importance of producing quality work and meeting performance standards.
 01.11 Discuss state and federal labor laws regulating the workplace.
 01.12 Identify proper personal and business ethics.
 01.13 Identify current trends that have developed in the hospitality industry.
 01.14 Conduct in-depth career research including requirements for entry and advancement, career ladders, and opportunities related to the hospitality field.
+01.15 Identify postsecondary programs and educational training available for advancement in the field.